Facebook Pixel

 Japan has limited edition and cheap devices; some new, some second hand but still worth using! iPhone 11 (64 GB) may cost more than USD 1000 in other countries, but in Japan, you can buy it at less than USD 1,000!

-Check out Akihabara’s Yodobashi as it’s company or building filled with electronics; phones, laptops and many more.
+Check out Akihabara’s Yodobashi, a shopping haven packed with electronics like portable power banks, noise-canceling headphones, and laptop accessories such as portable keyboard, chargers, keyboard case, and external hard drives.
 High quality cameras like the Yodobashi camera or BIC camera can be a good purchase there too!

 For Your Parents or the More Mature